hhariri/hhariri.github.io/_posts/2017-06-31-linting-your-kotlin-builds-intellij-idea.md

 user experience as I'll hopefully outline in this first post which covers exactly these two tools.

 <br/>

-If you're not familiar with TeamCity, know that it's a build tool that was born out of our own need at JetBrains, has been around for 10 years and can accomodate your build needs - be these a simple project or large setups that require scalability.
-In fact, you can run over 500 build agents with a single TeamCity server and then scale out.
-And of course, there's a [free Professional version](https://www.jetbrains.com/teamcity/buy/#license-type=new-license) available.
+*If you're not familiar with TeamCity, know that it's a scalable build tool that was born out of our own need at JetBrains, and there's a [free Professional version](https://www.jetbrains.com/teamcity/buy/#license-type=new-license) available.*

 <br/>

-In this post we'll cover
+## What we're going to see

+We'll cover

 * [IntelliJ IDEA Inspections](#intellij-idea-inspections)
 * [Running inspections on TeamCity](#running-inspections-on-teamcity)